Radiu-s/Radius-Long-Range-Drone/docs/customLi-ionPack.md

 - With **two** straps
 - With the GPS placed far enough to avoid interference – **NEVER forget the CG (Center of Gravity).**
-- Always push the pack as far back on the frame as possible — this drone flies like trash if the CG creeps forward.
+- Always push the pack as far back on the frame as possible; this drone flies like trash if the CG creeps forward.
-CG matters a LOT on a 7" rig — this layout keeps pitch stable.
+CG matters a LOT on a 7" rig; this layout keeps pitch stable.

 ---